IMAGE: Sergio Marín Gómez

 - There is something addictive to this mechanism – I seem to have been winning.
 But I’m really cheating on myself.
 From the outside it seems that everything is perfect but inside I feel more and more useless and I feel that I have no control.

 - Every time I eat, I am afraid that I will lose control again and I feel like my stomach is a bottomless sac.
 I am afraid that I will gain weight so I can no longer stop repeating purgative behaviors.
 And sure enough, I have lost control.
 My fear is reaffirmed.
 Even more I depend on the possibility of vomiting.
 Something that started as a solution to a problem has become my problem.
 Every time I feel more lost, more ashamed and less valid.
-And to control these emotions of disability, I depend even more on my body to give me value and my fear of gaining weight is increasing.
+And to control these emotions of being worthless, I depend even more on my body to give me value and my fear of gaining weight is increasing.

 This pattern is not the only one, bulimia is a very complex disorder and it also has its different phases.
 However, it explains certain vicious circles that cause these self-destructive behaviours to be maintained.

-To help a person with bulimia we have to help them understand themselves and not start by telling them that thye have to change their behavior.
+To help a person with bulimia we have to help them understand themselves and not start by telling them that they have to change their behavior.
 Why not?
 Because if we tell them that they have to do it because it is self-destructive, we reaffirm that the problem is them and we do not help them regain their self-esteem.
 In addition, you have to provide them with the tools to manage their emotions differently.
 A very important point in bulimia is the lack of balance between extremes and impulsive behaviors.
-The bulimic person is not able to see anything between the black and white – they see themselves as good or bad, eat all or nothing, overeat, or return.
+The bulimic person is not able to see anything between the black and white – they see themselves as good or bad, eat all or nothing, overeat, or purge.
 Finding balance and being able to trust themselves and their body again to regulate their “insatiable” hunger in another way is a very important therapeutic task.

 In the ART Clinic we work with Mentalization Based Therapy (MBT) to treat bulimia.
 Scientific studies show its effectiveness in eating disorders.